 How Does Cannabis Become Infused With Food?

 There are several ways to incorporate cannabis into foodstuffs.
-Some people use sticks and stems for budget friendly cooking material, some use only the finest herb for some high quality confections and others use straight concentrates in order to more accurately dose portions.
+Some people use sticks and stems for budget-friendly cooking material, some use only the finest herb for some high-quality confections and others use straight concentrates in order to more accurately dose portions.

 So how does THC dissolve into butter or oil?
-I’m not scientist and I’m not going to pretend to be one today.
+I’m not a scientist and I’m not going to pretend to be one today.
 Instead, I turned to TheNug.Com for a little science lesson,

 “Coconut oil has the highest saturated fat content of all oils, and most scientists agree that THC binds to saturated fats…Some swear by using olive oil in edibles, it is highest in unsaturated fat and has the second-lowest content of saturated fat (vegetable oil has the lowest).